 Nikos obtained his PhD in Economics from the University of Strathclyde (2013).
 Previous to this, he studied in the University of Piraeus from which he received a BSc in Industrial Management and Technology (2003) and an MBA in Total Quality Management (2006).
 In 2015 Nikos became Fellow of The Higher Education Academy.

-Nikos is the lecturer in charge of the classes “Intermediate Microeconomics”, “Natural Resource, Environmental and Energy Economics” and "Economics and Finance".
+Nikos is the lecturer in charge of the classes “Intermediate Microeconomics” and “Natural Resource, Environmental and Energy Economics”.

 Nikos supervises Economics honours year dissertations, MSc dissertations, MSc summer projects, MBA projects and PGR studies in a number of topic areas.

 Energy Economics, Regulatory Economics, Natural Resource Economics, Industrial Economics, Political Economics